 Instead of being grouped by grade, students are placed into the following age groups: 0-3, 3-6, 6-9, 9-12, 12-15, and 15-18.
 Classes typically consist of 30-35 students with one teacher and one teacher’s assistant.
 There are no grades or other types of formal assessments performed by the instructors; instead, students are evaluated based on their accomplishments and behavior.
 Teachers keep careful records of student performance and observations to assess whether students are learning what they need.

 Montessori in Public School Classrooms

-For the first few decades after Dr. Montessori established her new teaching methodology, it remained a choice reserved for affluent students who could afford private schooling, although ironically, Dr. Montessori's first Children's House was created specifically for poverty-striken and working-class children.
-According to Community Playthings
+For the first few decades after Dr. Montessori established her new teaching methodology, it remained a choice reserved for affluent students who could afford private schooling, although ironically, Dr. Montessori's first Children's House was created specifically for poverty-stricken and working-class children.
+According to the Community Playthings

 website, the first public school to embrace Montessori education was Sand Elementary School

 in Cincinnati, Ohio in 1975.
 Since that time, Montessori has slowly made its way into other public classrooms, in cities like Denver, Milwaukee, San Francisco, Dallas, Houston, and Seattle.